voldikss/vim-floaterm/README.md

 replace `vim/nvim` with `floaterm`, i.e., `floaterm somefile.txt`

-**❗️Note**: This should works both in neovim and vim, but if you are using neovim, make sure [neovim-remote](https://github.com/mhinz/neovim-remote) has been installed.
-You can install it via
+**❗️Note**: This should works both in neovim and vim, but if you are using neovim, make sure you have [neovim-remote](https://github.com/mhinz/neovim-remote) installed.
+You can install it via pip:
-pip:

 ```sh
 pip install neovim-remote
 ```

+P.S.
-P.S. [#208](https://github.com/voldikss/vim-floaterm/issues/208#issuecomment-747829311) describes how to use `gf` in the floating terminal window.
+- [#208](https://github.com/voldikss/vim-floaterm/issues/208#issuecomment-747829311) describes how to use `gf` in the floating terminal window.
+- `floaterm` is too long to type? use alias e.g. `alias f=floaterm`

 <details>
 <summary>Demo</summary>